LaplaceRungeLenz/Prehooked/README.md

 Prehooked is a Minecraft 1.7.10 port of the original [Hooked](https://github.com/thecodewarrior/Hooked) grappling-hook mod.
 It keeps the five original hook tiers and integrates directly with the Baubles Expanded inventory used by GT New Horizons.
-This mod is originally developed for personal use.
+This mod is developed for personal use.

 ## Compatibility